I serve Pulled Pork Nachos with Chicas Chips and Salsa. Simply put, they’re the best! And they bring these nachos to another level.

-Well my friends, today it’s all about chips and salsa.
-Yep, simple perfect chips and salsa!
+Well my friends, today it’s all about chips and salsa — and pulled pork nachos.

 Full disclosure: I contacted Arboleda Foods and offered to write about them.
 I’m not being monetarily compensated for this post.
 I was given product for recipe testing and promotion.
 I was simply eager to share their brand with you because I’m in love with it.